Two final suspects take plea deals in brutal killing

 Soyka went missing in 2017.
 His body was later found in a shallow grave in a rural area outside Albuquerque.

-Ferry said they did what the did to get drugs back and, “Serve as a lesson to others.”

-Torrez also plead guilty today for his part.
+Torrez also plead guilty on Thursday for his part.
 He said he was the only one present for what happened in the garage, and he was paid for his involvement with meth.

 Smotherman entered his guilty plea last month.
 Sentencing hearings have not yet been set.